 - 1. Affordable dwelling unit (for sale): A dwelling unit intended for sale that is restricted for occupancy by a household within the target income prescribed in Section 3.10 of the LUMO. - 2.
 Affordable dwelling unit (rental): A dwelling unit intended for rent that is restricted for occupancy by a household within the target income as further defined herein. - 3.
 Applicant: Any person or his/her duly authorized representative who submits an application as defined herein. - 4.
-Blank wall area: Blank wall area means a portion of the exterior façade of the building that does not include: windows or doors; columns, pilasters or other articulation greater than twelve (12) inches in depth; or a substantial material change (paint color is not considered a substantial change). - 5.
+Blank wall area: Blank wall area means a portion of the exterior facade of the building that does not include: windows or doors; columns, pilasters or other articulation greater than twelve (12) inches in depth; or a substantial material change (paint color is not considered a substantial change). - 5.
 Building depth: The largest total dimension of a building footprint measured perpendicular to the primary frontage. - 6.
-Building façade: The face of a building that delineates the edge of conditioned floor space. - 7.
+Building facade: The face of a building that delineates the edge of conditioned floor space. - 7.
 Building height: Building height is measured in both the number of stories and in feet.
 Building height is the vertical distance from the average grade at the foundation to the highest portion of the structure.
 Average grade is determined by calculating the average of the highest and lowest elevation along natural or improved grade (whichever is more restrictive) along the front of the building parallel to the primary street setback line. - 8.
-Build-to Zone (BTZ): The area on the lot where a certain percentage of the front building façade must be located, measured as a minimum and maximum setback range from the edge of the right-of-way. - 9.
-Building pass-through: Allows access from one side of a building to another in a large development as an alternative to a street.
-A pass-through should be designed to provide safe and enjoyable public passage. - 10.
-Building step back: The building step back shall be measured as the horizontal change in the building wall plane, perpendicular to the applicable frontage or property line. - 11.
-Building width: The largest total dimension of a building footprint measured parallel to the primary frontage. - 12.
-Certificate of occupancy: A document issued by the building inspector certifying compliance with all applicable state and local laws, including all terms of an approved zoning compliance permit, and authorizing occupancy of a building or structure. - 13.
-Decision maker: The entity or agency which has authority to render a final decision as to the approval, conditional approval, or denial of an application, modification or design alternative. - 14.
-Design alternative: Where a proposed alternative to the requirements still satisfies the intent and provisions of the Design Standards in terms of building form, aesthetic quality, orderly development, and high-quality public realm, and where the Planning Staff makes a finding that a proposed design alternative could provide an equivalent or better result that meets the purpose and intent of the Design Standards, the Planning Staff may approve such an alternative design as part of a minor modification to the Special Use Permit (SUP).
-Design alternatives do not constitute a full modification to the SUP.
-If Planning Staff does not approve the design alternative, the applicant may seek approval from the Town Manager.
+Build-to Zone (BTZ): The portion of a lot which must contain a primary building facade or open space. - 9.
+Building step back: The building step back shall be measured as the horizontal change in the building wall plane, perpendicular to the applicable frontage or property line. - 10.
+Building width: The largest total dimension of a building footprint measured parallel to the primary frontage. - 11.
+Certificate of occupancy: A document issued by the building inspector certifying compliance with all applicable state and local laws, including all terms of an approved zoning compliance permit, and authorizing occupancy of a building or structure. - 12.
+Design Alternative: Where proposed alternative(s) to the requirements herein are found to be in keeping with the design goals and intent described in this document, staff may approve these Design Alternatives as part of a minor modification to the Special Use Permit (SUP).
+Design Alternatives do not constitute a substantial modification to the SUP.
+Design Alternatives shall be evaluated in terms of building form, aesthetic quality, general development order and public realm design quality, and must provide an equivalent or better result than would otherwise be required, as determined by Town Manager.
+Design Alternatives may also be approved where existing conditions, utility conflicts, sight lines, fire access or other unforeseen requirements conflict with the provisions herein.
+If staff does not approve the Design Alternative, the applicant may appeal to the Board of Adjustment.